Castle Vets can offer blood pressure monitoring to cats as part of their routine health care, by appointment.

 Castle Vets offer annual blood pressure monitoring tests which can be booked as an outpatient appointment with a qualified veterinary nurse and performed while you wait; this usually takes between 15 and 30 minutes.

-If your cat is showing any of the clinical signs mentioned in the article, or you are at all concerned about your cat’s health, please book him or her in to see a vet, rather than a veterinary nurse.
+If you are at all concerned about your cat’s health, please book him or her in to see a vet, rather than a veterinary nurse.